awsdocs/nice-dcv-admin-guide/doc_source/what-is-dcv.md

 There is no additional charge for using the NICE DCV server on an Amazon EC2 instance\.
 You pay the standard rates for the instance and other Amazon EC2 features that you use\.

 A license is required to install the NICE DCV server on an on\-premises or alternative cloud\-based server\.
-For more information, see [Licensing NICE DCV](setting-up-license.md)\.
+For more information, see [Licensing the NICE DCV Server](setting-up-license.md)\.